zlatanvasovic/hackwork/CONTRIBUTING.md

   issue.
 - **Be sure that the bug is within the Hackwork core.** I can't fix errors with your web server, but I can help, though.
-- **Share useful information.** Tell me what operating system and web server you're using and steps to reproduce the bug, if possible.
+- **Share useful information.** Telling what operating system and web server you're using and steps to reproduce the bug is very helpful.

 ## Pull requests

 Read the following guidelines before sending the pull request.

-- **Don't pollute pull request with unintended changes.**
+- **Don't pollute the pull request with unintended changes.**
-- **Describe changes.**
+- **Describe your changes wisely.**

 ## Standards